 And you know you want to win, right?

-Keep the good times rolling at Lucky Strike, with 12 full-size bowling lanes.
+Keep the good times rolling at Lucky Strike, with 12 full-size bowling lanes, or try your hand at Formula 1 racing at the F1 Arcade.

 Holey Moley is the city's first and only indoor miniature golf course.
 Located in the 130-year-old City Cable Railway Building, Holey Moley’s two high-tech nine-hole courses are decked out with thousands of LED lights, motion sensors and sound effects.